cpee2024/cpee2024.github.io/_services/organizers.md

 title: "Organizers and sponsors"
 ---

-The conference is organized **under auspices of the Polish Section of IEEE Organization and Committee on Electrical Engineering Polish Academy of Sciences** by the **Faculty of Electrical Engineering, Warsaw University of Technology, Poland**
+The conference is organized **under auspices of the Committee on Electrical Engineering Polish Academy of Sciences** by the **Faculty of Electrical Engineering, Warsaw University of Technology, Poland**

 in cooperation with: